Hilco Global: History

+Hilco Merchant Resources / Hilco Consumer - Retail

 In 2000, Hilco Global founded a business division named Hilco Merchant Resources LLC, a subsidiary of the company that specializes in retail inventory valuation, retail store closings, retail inventory disposition, fixture, furniture, and equipment disposition, and asset protection.
 Michael Keefe and Cory Lipoff, formerly of Gordon Brothers, joined HMR the same year with Keefe becoming the CEO.
 In 2001, the division became known as one of the top five liquidation firms in the United States, having been involved in the $1.8 billion liquidation of Montgomery Ward following that company's bankruptcy.
 Some of its most notable disposition and liquidation deals included work for Sears, Sears Canada, CompUSA, Sportmart, PharMor Rx, Coldwater Creek, Charming Charlie, and Target Canada.
 In 2016, the division helped save Aéropostale from final liquidation, eventually allowing the retailer to restructure and reopen over 500 stores.
 As Toys "R" Us stores closed in 2018, Hilco Merchant Resources oversaw the nearly $2 billion liquidation of their inventory and assets.
 Hilco Merchant Resources also expanded its operations by opening an office in Australia, taking on retail inventory liquidations of stores that include Fletcher Jones, Dubbo Everyday Living and Dick Smith.

+ReStore for Retail, a Hilco Global company, introduced a mobile visual merchandising and operations software to aid the working of the frontline store associates and managers and update the in-store shopping experience.

+ReStore Capital

 In 2019, Hilco Global launched ReStore Capital which resolves shipping and stocking problems between vendors and retailers.
 ReStore Capital buys shipments from vendors and then consigns the goods to retailers.